Africa-AI-Engineers/SpeechEnabledChatApp/README.md

 Follow these steps to setup your AWS account for accessing Amazon Polly service

-### Step 1 : Setup an IAM user to access AWS Translate service
+### Step 1 : Setup an IAM user to access Amazon Polly service

-Follow [these steps](https://docs.aws.amazon.com/polly/latest/dg/setting-up.html) to create an IAM user for AWS Polly.
+Follow [these steps](https://docs.aws.amazon.com/polly/latest/dg/setting-up.html) to create an IAM user for Amazon Polly.
 Make sure that the IAM user has full permissions for accessing Amazon Polly service.

 ### Step 2 : Download the IAM user credentials